ethanb-cisa/m-21-31-phishing-reporting/README.md

 - Module: `ExchangeOnlineManagement` 3.0.0 or higher
 - Module: `Microsoft.Graph.Users.Actions`
 - Microsoft commercial and GCC are supported.
 (GCC-High/DOD are not supported.)
+- The ability to send encrypted zip files ***outbound***.
+(Some Data Loss Prevention/email security appliances block this functionality.)

 ### User-based execution permissions